-If you’d like your library branch to order the book, click here access a flyer with all the information your librarian will need.
+At least 366 public libraries worldwide carry my book Is It You, Me, or Adult A.D.D.?
+If you’d like your library branch to order the book, click here to access a flyer with all the information your librarian will need.

 When my book, Is It You, Me, or Adult A.D.D.?
 Stopping the Roller Coaster When Someone You Love Has Attention Deficit Disorder, was published, one of my top priorities was making the book available in public libraries.

 I had put in a suggestion in the library’s on-line system for your book, but I thought I would do it personally.
 So I went to the main branch downtown and spoke to one of the librarians.
-I shared about going to the CADDAC conference in Toronto, meeting you and hearing Dr. Barkley and his having researched ADHD since the seventies etc.
+I shared about going to the CADDAC conference in Toronto, meeting you and hearing Dr. Barkley and his having researched ADHD since the 1970s, etc.

 This librarian said something like, “Yeah, before it even had a name.”